alejoeyzaguirre/alejoeyzaguirre/README.md

 - I’m interested in Economics (econometrics and IO) and Data Science.
 - I’m currently working on my Master in Economics Thesis where I study the impact of social media on the economy.
 - Previously I worked as a Research Assistant for Prof. Emilio Depetris-Chauvin, as a Data Scientist at ConsiliumBots, and as a Research Analyst at Compass Lexecon.
-- Once in a while I try to program some things (Python, Stata and R).
+- Once in a while I try to program some things (Python, Matlab, Stata and R).
 - I’m looking to collaborate in the economics field to maximize everyones welfare 🌎 🌍 🌏.
 - For any question just ask me by email (alejo@uc.cl).